joshuanianji/devcontainer-images/src/javascript-node-edgedb/NOTES.md

 # Select the defaults when prompted, and type in the password `secret` when prompted
 ```

-You should now be have the `edgedb-docker` instance connected.
+You should now be connected to the `edgedb-docker` instance.
 You can list the instances with the following command:

 ```bash
 edgedb instance list